petrmac/flux-demo/README.md

-# Flux Demo - Spring Boot Service with Kubernetes and OpenTelemetry
+# Flux Demo - Distributed Tracing with OpenTelemetry

-This repository demonstrates a production-ready setup for deploying a Java Spring Boot service to Kubernetes using Flux CD, with complete observability through OpenTelemetry.
+This repository demonstrates a cloud-native microservices architecture with distributed tracing using Flux GitOps, OpenTelemetry auto-instrumentation, and observability best practices.

 ## 📁 Repository Structure